-Subject to the terms and conditions of the Merger Agreement, at the Effective Time, (i) each then-outstanding share of Palvella capital stock will be converted into the right to receive a number of shares of the Company's common stock equal to the Exchange Ratio as defined in the Merger Agreement; and (ii) each then-outstanding Palvella stock option to purchase Palvella common stock will be assumed by the Company, subject to adjustment as set forth in the Merger Agreement.
-In connection with the Merger, and contingent on the approval of the Company's stockholders, the Company intends to amend the amended and restated articles of incorporation of the Company to increase the number of shares of authorized common stock, change the corporate name of the Company to "Palvella Therapeutics, Inc." and adopt a new 2024 equity incentive plan.
-The provisions for calculating the Exchange Ratio are set forth in the Merger Agreement, and assume a valuation for Palvella equal to \$95 million, and a valuation for Pieris equal to \$21 million, provided, that (a) if Pieris' net cash as of the closing is greater than \$11 million, then Pieris' valuation will be adjusted upwards on a dollar-for-dollar basis by the difference of: (i) Pieris' net cash, minus (ii) \$11 million, minus (ii) Pieris' net cash.
+Subject to the terms and conditions of the Merger Agreement, at the Effective Time, (i) each then-outstanding share of Palvella capital stock will be converted into the right to receive a number of shares of our common stock equal to the Exchange Ratio as defined in the Merger Agreement; and (ii) each then-outstanding Palvella stock option to purchase Palvella common stock will be assumed by us, subject to adjustment as set forth in the Merger Agreement.
+In connection with the Merger, and contingent on the approval of our stockholders, we intend to amend our amended and restated articles of incorporation to increase the number of shares of authorized common stock, change our corporate name to "Palvella Therapeutics, Inc." and adopt a new 2024 equity incentive plan.
+The provisions for calculating the Exchange Ratio are set forth in the Merger Agreement, and assume a valuation for Palvella equal to \$95 million, and a valuation for us equal to \$21 million, provided, that (a) our net cash as of the closing is greater than \$11 million, then our valuation will be adjusted upwards on a dollar-for-dollar basis by the difference of: (i) our net cash, minus (ii) \$11 million, minus (ii) our net cash.

-Subject to the terms and conditions of, and the calculation of the Exchange Ratio pursuant to, the Merger Agreement, it is currently anticipated that upon the closing of the Merger, pre-Merger Pieris stockholders will own approximately 18% of the combined company and pre-Merger Palvella stockholders will own approximately 82% of the combined company on a pro forma basis, based on the number of shares of Pieris common stock expected to be issued in connection with the Merger.
+Subject to the terms and conditions of, and the calculation of the Exchange Ratio pursuant to, the Merger Agreement, it is currently anticipated that upon the closing of the Merger, our pre-Merger stockholders will own approximately 18% of the combined company and pre-Merger Palvella stockholders will own approximately 82% of the combined company on a pro forma basis, based on the number of shares of our common stock expected to be issued in connection with the Merger.
 The shares of the combined company purchased by the PIPE Investors in the PIPE Financing (as such terms are defined below) are not reflected in the foregoing percentages.

-The provisions for calculating the Exchange Ratio are set forth in the Merger Agreement and assume a valuation for Palvella equal to \$95.0 million and a valuation for Pieris equal to \$21.0 million, subject to adjustment based on Pieris' net cash as of the date immediately preceding the anticipated closing date, as set forth in the Merger Agreement.
-The Exchange Ratio is also based on the relative capitalizations of Pieris and Palvella, as further described in the Merger Agreement.
-For purposes of calculating the Exchange Ratio, for each of Pieris and Palvella, the total number of shares of capital stock of such company issued and outstanding immediately prior to the Merger, expressed on a fully-diluted and as-converted to common stock basis, calculated using the treasury stock method, will be included in the calculation of the Exchange Ratio.
-Shares of Pieris common stock underlying Pieris stock options outstanding immediately prior to the Effective Time with an exercise price per share of less than the volume weighted average closing trading price of a share of Pieris common stock on the Nasdaq Capital Market ("Nasdaq") for the five consecutive trading days ending five trading days immediately prior to the date upon which the Merger occurs will be deemed to be outstanding, calculated using the treasury stock method, and all shares of Palvella common stock underlying outstanding Palvella stock options, warrants and other derivative securities will be deemed to be outstanding, calculated using the treasury stock method, subject to certain exceptions set forth in the Merger Agreement.
+The provisions for calculating the Exchange Ratio are set forth in the Merger Agreement and assume a valuation for Palvella equal to \$95.0 million and a valuation for our company equal to \$21.0 million, subject to adjustment based on our net cash as of the date immediately preceding the anticipated closing date, as set forth in the Merger Agreement.
+The Exchange Ratio is also based on the relative capitalizations of us and Palvella, as further described in the Merger Agreement.
+For purposes of calculating the Exchange Ratio, for each of us and Palvella, the total number of shares of capital stock of such company issued and outstanding immediately prior to the Merger, expressed on a fully-diluted and as-converted to common stock basis, calculated using the treasury stock method, will be included in the calculation of the Exchange Ratio.
+Shares of our common stock underlying our stock options outstanding immediately prior to the Effective Time with an exercise price per share of less than the volume weighted average closing trading price of a share of our common stock on the Nasdaq Capital Market, or Nasdaq, for the five consecutive trading days ending five trading days immediately prior to the date upon which the Merger occurs will be deemed to be outstanding, calculated using the treasury stock method, and all shares of Palvella common stock underlying outstanding Palvella stock options, warrants and other derivative securities will be deemed to be outstanding, calculated using the treasury stock method, subject to certain exceptions set forth in the Merger Agreement.